PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 `python`, `numpy`, `scipy`, `astropy`, `pandas`, `sphinx`, and `sphinx_automodapi`.

-When we include |Quantity_full| in the documentation, it will show up as `astropy.units.Quantity` and link to the appropriate `object` in Astropy's documentation.
+When we include |Quantity_full_path| in the documentation, it will show up as `astropy.units.Quantity` and link to the appropriate `object` in Astropy's documentation.

 .. |Quantity_full_path| replace:: ``astropy.units.Quantity``